Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Empirical Analysis of Complexity Prediction and Explanation

-\begin{enumerate} \item \textit{Random highlights}: randomly draw the number of and pick the positions of tokens to highlight in the complex sentence; \item \textit{Lexicon based highlighting}: highlight words based on their presence in a complexity lexicon.
-To this end, we use the Age-of-Acquisition (AoA) lexicon \cite{kuperman2012age} which contains ratings for 30,121 English content words (nouns, verbs, and adjectives) indicating the age at which a word is acquired. \item \textit{Feature highlighting}: highlight the most important features identified by the best performing logistic regression classifiers in complexity prediction. \end{enumerate}
+We compare these explanatory models with three baseline methods: 1) \textit{Random highlighting}: randomly draw the size and the positions of tokens to highlight; 2) \textit{Lexicon based highlighting}: highlight words that appear in the Age-of-Acquisition (AoA) lexicon \cite{kuperman2012age}, which contains ratings for 30,121 English content words (nouns, verbs, and adjectives) indicating the age at which a word is acquired; and 3) \textit{Feature highlighting}: highlight the most important features of the best performing LR models for complexity prediction.